19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Mithrinian Pantheons/Pantheons.md

 For certain campaigns, it may be inappropriate to have PCs start as a follower of a Pantheon, simply make sure you alert your players of this prior to character creation.

-See the [Deity Template](../Deity%20Template.md) if you wish to make your own.
+See the [!Deity Template](../Deity%20Mechanics/!Deity%20Template.md) if you wish to make your own.

 The GM can also decide that Deities do not grant any boons or banes, and the only impact is faction allegiance, and the PCs connection to the world and lore.